Connect with others who understand.

 Various conditions can cause swelling in your legs and ankles.
 Heart failure is one of them.
 When a weakened heart doesn’t pump blood efficiently, it can back up in the veins and cause fluid buildup.

-Swollen legs are a sign your doctor should check for heart disease.
-In some cases, leg swelling can cause leg pain and interfere with daily life.
+Swollen legs are a sign your cardiology team should check for heart disease.
+In some cases, leg swelling can cause leg pain and interfere with maintaining a healthy lifestyle.
 As one member said, “My feet and legs swelling is making it hard for me to get my walk in.
 I wish something would help stop the swelling.”

 8. Sleep Apnea

-People on MyHeartDiseaseTeam see the connections between these conditions in their own lives.
-One explained, “I have been treating obstructive sleep apnea for years but lately, it seems the apneas and arrhythmias are correlating.”
+Members of MyHeartDiseaseTeam see the connections between these conditions in their own lives.
+One explained, “I have been treating obstructive sleep apnea for years, but lately, it seems the apneas and arrhythmias are correlating.”

 9. Cramps in Your Calves

 If your legs, particularly your calves, cramp when you walk, it could be a sign of a heart condition.
-Note that this pain usually stops when you stop your physical activity.
-This symptom most often indicates peripheral vascular disease and may indicate a buildup of plaque in blood vessels.
+Note that this pain usually stops when you stop your physical activity and your heart rate goes back down.
+This symptom most often indicates peripheral vascular disease and may point to a buildup of plaque in blood vessels.

 A MyHeartDiseaseTeam Member